AT&T-Time Warner deal 'not good for the country,' Trump says

 President Donald Trump reiterated his distaste for the AT&T-Time Warner merger a day after the Justice Department announced it was suing to block the $85 billion deal.

-“I’m not going to get involved in litigation, but personally I’ve always felt that was a deal that’s not good for the country," Trump said, speaking to reporters outside the White House Tuesday.
+“I’m not going to get involved in litigation, but personally I’ve always felt that was a deal that’s not good for the country," Trump said, speaking to reporters outside the White House on Tuesday.
 "Your pricing is going to go up.
 I don't think it's a good deal for the country.
-But I’m not going to get involved, it is litigation.”
+But I’m not going to get involved.
+It is litigation.”

 The comment is likely to fuel concerns of a connection between Trump’s opinion of Time Warner's CNN, whose coverage he frequently blasts as "fake news," and the actions of the Justice Department, which argued in its lawsuit that the merger would "greatly harm American consumers."

-According to the department, the deal would lead to higher bills for customers if AT&T raises prices for other companies who want to carry Time Warner channels, like CNN and HBO.
-Those other distribution companies would then likely pass on the higher costs to consumers, the lawsuit suggests.
+According to the department, the deal would lead to higher bills for customers if AT&T raises prices on companies that want to carry Time Warner channels, like CNN and HBO.
+Those other distribution companies would then most likely pass on the higher costs to consumers, the lawsuit suggests.

 Related: Justice Department sues to block AT&T-Time Warner merger

 AT&T, meanwhile, vowed to fight the suit in court.
-The company's chief executive, Randall Stephenson, held a press conference immediately after receiving the Justice Department lawsuit Monday to argue the company's case.
+The company's chief executive, Randall Stephenson, held a news conference Monday immediately after receiving the Justice Department lawsuit to argue the company's case.

-Trump promised then that his administration “would never approve such a deal because it concentrates too much power in the hands of the too and powerful few.”
+Candidate Trump promised that his administration “would never approve such a deal because it concentrates too much power in the hands of the too and powerful few.”